Antonio Lippi

 Antonio Lippi (9 October 1900 – 2 February 1957) was an Italian aviator.
 He participated in the transatlantic flight organized by Italo Balbo and was awarded the Gold Medal of Aeronautic Valor of the Regia Aeronautica.

-He was born in Torremaggiore, a small town in the south of Italy, on October 9, 1900, to a wealthy landowning family.
+Lippi was born in Torremaggiore, a small town in the south of Italy on October 9, 1900, to a wealthy landowning family.

 He had a passion for flying since he was a child.
 As a young adult, he decided not to follow his family's wishes but his own passion.
 He started his career by enrolling in the military for officials of the Regia Marina.